came into last season expecting his Shiocton HS (Wisc.) women's basketball team to be “really good” and potentially contend for the state title.

 “Once I get the data back from Hudl, I enter that into our categories, and at our next meeting we look at how many of those goals we actually accomplished.
 Usually if we get to five or six of the 13 of them, we usually end up with the win."

 Want to experience the benefit of advanced reports?
-Click here to try Hudl for free.
+Check out Hudl Assist.